You are here :

 Islington's Development Plan is used to determine planning applications, alongside any relevant material considerations.
 The Development Plan is formed of:

 These documents set out what can be built and where, how buildings are used, how local needs can be addressed and the level of financial contributions required from new development.

 Islington's Local Plan is used to plan strategically across the borough, looking at future needs to be addressed, what change is likely to happen and where.
 The Local Plan contains a number of policies for ensuring that the borough develops in a sustainable manner.

-February 2014: Inclusive Design in Islington Supplementary Planning Document - The SPD was adopted on 6 February 2014.
+July 2014: the Finsbury Park Town Centre Supplementary Planning Document was adopted on 16 July 2014.
 Further information can be found on the SPD webpage.

 The Community Infrastructure Levy (CIL) is a charge on new development to raise funds for infrastructure such as sports and community facilities, schools, parks, playspace, health facilities and the transport network.

 To complement the Local Plan, the Islington Council produces guidance for development on specific sites, or on particular issues.